denielleoliva/GAIN_demos/README.md

 [Python for Biologists](https://pythonforbiologists.com/introduction)

 ## Workshop Format
-We will meet from 9:00-11:00 each weekday morning from August 6th to August 12th.
-At the beginning of each session, we will introduce new concepts and material that will form the basis of the markdown primers I provide for introductory exercises.
+We will meet from 9:00-11:00 on August 21st and 22nd.
+At the beginning of each session, we will introduce new concepts and material that will form the basis of the markdown primers I provide for introductory tutorials or exercises.
 We will cover questions or discussion, and then students will spend at least half of each period working through the primers independently or in small groups.
 Given limited time, I at least hope that these primers may serve a somewhat useful introduction for those wanting to learn more.

 ## Workshop Material Organization

 The material for each day of the workshop will be organized in separate directories on [workshop github page](https://github.com/tparchman/GAIN_2023).
-Each of these directories will contain the slides that we will use to introduce material, a primer covering example Unix and Python code along with explanations, and a worksheet of programming practice exercises.
+Each of these directories will contain the slides that we will use to introduce material, a primer covering example Unix, Python, and R code along with explanations, and a number of programming practice exercises.
 There are also general directories on the repository with supplementary resources for Unix and Python, including cheat sheets, tutorials, and recommended resources for learning more.

 ### Downloading material from github using `git`

-While you can download indidvidual files from github using your preferred web browser, you can also use the UNIX command to access github as well.
-Using git commands can get complicated very quickly, it is a very useful skill to have for reproducibility, tracking changes, and collaboration.
+While you can download indidvidual files from github using your preferred web browser, you can also use the UNIX command line to access github far more usefully.
+Although using git commands can get complicated, it is a very useful skill to have for reproducibility, tracking changes, and collaboration.
 We do not go over git in this course but there are many tutorials online (http://swcarpentry.github.io/git-novice/).

 For this course, downloading individual files might suffice.
 But if you would like to download the entire repo, you can do so through the command line using the below command:

 **hint:** make a directory somewhere on your computer for this workshop.
-Run below command in that directory.
+Run below command in that directory from the linux/unix terminal.

 ```
 git clone https://github.com/tparchman/GAIN_2023